 Florida Gulf Coast Univeristy Counseling and Psychological Services

 Letter from the Training Director

 On behalf of Florida Gulf Coast University Counseling and Psychological Services (CAPS) I would like to welcome you!
 We are glad you are interested in learning more about our Doctoral Internship in Professional Psychology.
 Please feel free to look at the website information and then email or call me with any questions you may have.
-We have recently received APPIC membership for our internship program and our member number is 2239.
-Since we are currently in our first year of having an intern cohort we are not APA accredited; we intend to apply for APA accreditation and are developing the training program with regards to these standards, but there is no guarantee that we will be accredited.
+Since we are currently in our second year of having an intern cohort we are not APA accredited; we intend to apply for APA accreditation and are developing the training program with regards to these standards, but there is no guarantee that we will be accredited.
 We look forward to your application and wish you the best in the match!